PX4/PX4-user_guide/en/flight_modes/README.md

  <td>-</td>
  <td>-</td>
  <td></td>
- <td><p>GCS/RC mode for flying a circle, always facing the center.</p>
+ <td><p>GCS-initiated guided mode for flying a circle, always facing the center.</p>
   <p>Mode must be started from GCS, specifying center point and initial radius and altitude.
-RC control can then optionally be used to set the orbit altitude, radius, speed, and direction.
-Altitude control is the same as for Position Mode.</p>
+RC control is optional, and can be used to set the orbit altitude, radius, speed, and direction.
+Altitude control is the same as for <a href="#position_mc">Position Mode</a>.</p>
  </td>
 </tr>